Chupakebr/SOLMOVE/README.md

 ```
 ### Columns
 ```
-Type     - ID of the mapped content
+TYPE     - ID of the mapped content
 SUB_TYPE - sub table used for content (for AET created fields) SOURCE   - Value in source system
 TARGET   - Value in target system